Sub-2 in London: What the Adizero Adios Pro Evo 3 Proved in One Morning

 From our editors

-Racing Shoe Guide treats days like this as news first.
-We have not run the Adios Pro Evo 3 through our full R.A.C.E. wear-testing and lab protocol yet; when we do, it will be scored the same way as every other model.
-Until then, this page is analysis of public information and the race — not a claim of independent performance verification of every spec.
+Racing Shoe Guide treats days like this as news plus context for buyers.
+We have not assigned a R.A.C.E. score to the Adios Pro Evo 3 yet; when we do, it will use the same research-led criteria as every other model — published specs, independent review patterns, and public race usage, not a hidden single-tester verdict.
+Until then, this page is analysis of public information and the race, tied to how it affects the field we already rank.

 When the hype fades, the data stays